 Minnesota’s Comprehensive Arts Planning Program (CAPP)

-Minnesota’s Comprehensive Arts Planning Program (CAPP) provides assistance to selected public school districts as they plan and implement a comprehensive K-12 school arts education program.
-Defining “arts” as dance, media arts, music, theater and visual arts, CAPP helps local school- community teams create multi-year strategic plans for arts education for all students.
-The two- year CAPP program provides leadership development, networking with other CAPP leaders from across the state, site visits, resources and a small amount of funding to support committee operation.
+Minnesota’s Comprehensive Arts Planning Program (CAPP) provides assistance to selected public school districts as they design three-year, strategic plans for K-12 arts education programs.
+CAPP provides financial and technical assistance to support the strategic planning process through workshops, site visits, leadership training, and resource materials.
 Examples of arts education improvements through CAPP in school districts and communities include:

 - Development of leaders in arts education

-- New or revised curriculum in all arts areas, based on the new MN Academic Standards in the Arts K-12
+- New or revised curriculum and assessments in arts areas to meet the Minnesota Arts Standards

 - Professional development opportunities for arts and non-arts teachers